luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 fresh_name # => "x3"
 ```

-We can break the the premise of this typing rule into three parts in order to
+We can break the the premise of the lambda typing rule into three parts in order to
 understand it better.

 ![type_rule_synthesize_function_breakdown](/images/11_08.png)